epos-eu/opensource-kubernetes/README.md

 ## Prerequisites

-Docker Engine and Docker Compose installed on your host machine.
+Kubernetes Tools installed on your local machine and access to a Kubernetes Cluster.
-For further information follow the official guidelines: https://docs.docker.com/get-docker/
+For further information follow the official guidelines: https://kubernetes.io/docs/home/

 ## Environment Variables
 ### Base environment configuration